mpenet/legba/API.md

 (validation-result r)
 ```

-Extracts validation errors from a ValidationResult object.
+Extracts and formats schema validation errors from a ValidationResult object.

-  Arguments:
-    - `r` (ValidationResult): The result object returned by a validation call.

-  Returns:
-    A sequence of maps, one for each validation error, containing:
-    - `:type`: Error type string from validation
+  Takes a NetworkNT ValidationResult and returns a vector of error maps,
+  where each map contains:
+    - :path     (string)   JSON path of the error location
-    - `:path`: JSON path to offending element
+    - :pointer  (string)   JSON pointer to the schema fragment
-    - `:error`: Error code string
+    - :location (string)   Instance location in the JSON document
-    - `:message`: Human-friendly error message
+    - :detail   (string)   Validation error message/detail

-    Returns `nil` if the validation result contains no errors.
+  Returns nil if there are no errors.
+Useful for turning validator output into
+  a more consumable shape for clients, APIs, or error reporting.
 <p><sub><a href="https://github.com/mpenet/legba/blob/main/src/s_exp/legba/json_schema.clj#L70-L92">Source</a></sub></p>

 -----